Modifications Family Law with Clarity and Care

 Helping Hartford Families Adjust Legal Orders When Life Changes

 Consult our Hartford modifications attorney at the Law Firm of Kevin Emerson about your case.
-Call (860) 750-9686 or reach us onlinefor a phone, in-person, or virtual appointment.
+Call (860) 750-9686 or reach us online for a phone, in-person, or virtual appointment.

 Understanding Family Court Order Modifications

-These changes can affect:
+Modifications can affect:

 When Modifications Are Needed

-How Do Courts Decide Modification Requests?
+How Connecticut Courts Decide Modification Requests

-Why Legal Representation Matters
+Why Legal Representation Matters in Modification Cases

-If you are considering changing a family court order, call us at (860) 750-9686 to request a consultation with our Hartford modifications attorney.
+If you’re considering changing a family court order, call Law Firm of Kevin Emerson at (860) 750-9686 to request a consultation with our Hartford modifications attorney.

 What Clients Say About Working With Us